slatedb/slatedb-website/docs/faq.md

 ## Are there any limits to key and value sizes?

 Keys are limited to a maximum of 65 KiB (65,535 bytes).
 Values are limited to a maximum of 4 GiB (4,294,967,295 bytes).
 Larger values require more memory and will take longer to write, so we recommend testing performance at your expected value size to ensure it meets your requirements.

-## Why does SlateDB have a WAL if it batches writes?

-SlateDB batches writes to its WAL to reduce the number of PUT calls to object storage.
-One might wonder if we could just write the batches directly to L0 as an SST.
-Though we use the same SST file format for the WAL, L0, and all compacted SSTs, we opted to keep the WAL separate from L0.
-This lets us frequently write WAL SSTs without increasing the number of L0 SSTs we have.
-Since reads are served from L0 SSTs, having too many of them would result in a very large amount of metadata that needs to be managed in memory.
-By contrast, the durable WAL is used only for recovery, so we can write to it frequently without impacting write performance.